0Fold0/TownOfImpostors-Reborn/README.md

 # Town Of Impostors: Reborn

-<p align="center"> We will have a discord server where you can find games soon!
+<p align="center"> We will have a discord server where you can find games to play with other people, chat, talk about the mod, and more soon!

 ---